Lamchopp/cscu-github-demo/fix-me.md

 ## Twinkle Twinkle Little Star

-Twinkl, tikle, litle star,
+Twinkle, twinkle, little star,
-How I wnder what you are!
+How I wonder what you are!
-Up abve the wrld so hgh,
+Up above the world so high,
-Lke a dimond in te sky.
+Like a diamond in the sky.

 ## Old Town Road - Lil Nas X